Prasath2001/Internship-AI4Society/CustomAgent/README.md

-Reward Files required to run all included in games subdirectory.
+Reward Files required to run the custom agents is included in games subdirectory.